gwelican/hot-tub-component/README.md

 ## Temperature Control System

-The component uses a dual-sensor approach:
+The component uses a dual-sensor approach for better temperature management:

-### Active Target Temperature (Read-Only Sensor)
+### Controller Target Temperature (Read-Only Sensor)
-- Shows **exactly** what the hot tub controller is set to
+- Shows **exactly** what the hot tub's physical controller panel is set to
 - Always updates with controller readings (no filtering)
 - Use this to monitor changes made via the physical panel
+- Never interferes with your manual settings

 ### Manual Target Temperature (Number Control)
 - Write-only control for remote temperature changes
 - Use this to set the temperature remotely from Home Assistant
 - Range: 70-106°F with 1° steps
+- Protected from spurious controller readings

-This design lets you see what the controller is set to while providing separate remote control.
+This design provides complete separation between reading what the controller says and setting new values remotely.

 ## Usage